Explore UCD

 UCD Innovation Academy

-**Enrolment on an Innovation Academy module means a commitment to active participation and engagement, which necessitates full attendance at all scheduled classes**
+**Enrolment on an Innovation Academy module means a commitment to active participation and engagement**

 At the UCD Innovation Academy, we are a group of Educator Practitioners with extensive real-world experience as academics, business and social entrepreneurs, tech thinkers, creative professionals and design thinking practitioners.